Mickey Mouse universe: Percy and Patricia Pigg

+Percy and Patricia in The Shindig (1930).

 Percy and Patricia Pigg (sometimes the surname being written as "Pig") are a married couple of anthropomorphic pigs.
-Percy made his debut in 1929 in the short The Opry House, Patricia debuting that same year in Mickey's Follies, also Percy's second appearance, and the only short in which both characters appear together.
-After that, Percy appeared in the short films The Barnyard Concert (1930), The Chain Gang (1930) and Traffic Troubles (1931), while Patricia appeared in The Shindig (1930), Mickey's Revue (1932) and The Whoopee Party (1932).
+Percy made his debut in 1929 in the short The Opry House, Patricia debuting that same year in Mickey's Follies, also Percy's second appearance, with this one and The Shindig (1930) being the only shorts in which both characters appear together.
+Additionally, Percy appeared in the short films The Barnyard Concert (1930), The Chain Gang (1930) and Traffic Troubles (1931), while Patricia appeared in Mickey's Revue (1932) and The Whoopee Party (1932).

 After their appearances in short films, they started appearing in comics, but the two characters did not appear again in animation until 1983, in Mickey's Christmas Carol, briefly appearing dancing at Fezzywig's party.

 Percy appears in the video game Kingdom Hearts III (2018) in the minigame "Taxi Troubles" (based on Traffic Troubles), where he is one of the characters that Sora must pick up in his taxi.